JMcInerneyLab/groot/readme.md

 ### Getting started ###

 Groot has a nice GUI wizard that will guide you through, but for this tutorial, we'll be using the CLI.
-It's much easier to explain and we get to cover all the specific details.
+It's much easier to explain and we get to cover all the specifics.
 The workflow we'll be following looks like this:

 0. Load FASTA data